jshirimpaka/Introduction-to-forms-list-and-buttons-/README.md

 For this exercise, I create a simple form that allows a user to submit a review for a restaurant based on the following specifications:

-* The form must submit to the URL `http://kraigh.com/cse104/reviews.php` using the method `post`.
+* The form must submit to the URL using the method `post`.
+I use the server's url `http://kraigh.com/cse104/reviews.php`
+* that I used to be given when I was taking the related course.

 * The form must have two fieldsets- one for name and email fields, and one for the review fields.